pebencze/42Cpp00/Readme.md

 Account::Account( int initial_deposit ) : _amount(initial_deposit), _nbDeposits(0), _nbWithdrawals(0)

 ```
+### Const
+In C++ it is considered good practice to keep your code as constant as possible.
+If a method does not modify an attribute of my object, I try to make it constrant, by putting the *const* keyword after the brackets.

 ### I/O
 `iostream` is a **header file library** that lets us work with input and output objects <br />
     - **std::cin**: Standard input stream (typically reads from the keyboard) with the extraction operator >>  <br />